vcokltfre/tutorial-v2/docs/tutorial/beginner/03-hello.md

     - `name="hello"` is the name of the command.
     - `description="A simple hello command."` is the description of the command.
     - `guild_ids=[...]` is a list of guild IDs which the command is registered in, these should be int IDs of the guilds you want to register the command in.
 If this is empty it will be registered in all guilds, taking up to an hour to globally register.
-    - `async def hello(inter: ApplicationCommandInteraction) -> None` is the function which will be called when the command is triggered.
+    - `async def hello(inter: CommandInteraction) -> None` is the function which will be called when the command is triggered.
     - `await inter.send("Hello!")` is the response which will be sent to the user.

     Finally, we can connect our bot to Discord by using `Bot.run()`: